ztomm/express-responsive-images/README.md

 ### directScaleSizes (array)
 Array of allowed sizes (see option `directScaling` above).

-If `directScaling` is enabled it is recommended to specify allowed image sizes in here.
+If `directScaling` is enabled it is recommended to specify allowed image sizes as well.

 Leave it empty to allow every image size.